zubeydesisman/programming-univbasics-4-square-array-seattle-web-100719/README.md

 square_array(new_numbers)
 # => [81,100,256,625]
 ```
-Once you have the tests passing, see if you can implement this with a higher
+Once you have the tests passing, you can optionally test out implementing this
-level iterator such as `.collect`.
+with a higher level iterator.

 ## Conclusion